lumi-ai-factory/data_management/content/index.md

 This course is structured so you can choose your level of depth.

-- ⏱️ For a **quick overview**, focus on Section at a glance and Key takeaways.
+- ⏱️ For a **quick overview**, focus on Section at a glance (Overview-pages) and Key takeaways in the beginning of each section.
 - 🔍 For **deeper understanding**, read the full content.

 ## The course consists of three sections